josephworks/BungeeSpigot/README.md

 ip - Tells you a player's IP

-find
+find - Tells you the world the player is in

-alert
+alert - alerts everyone using /broadcast

-perms
+perms - tells you what permissiongroup you are in

-server
+server - lists worlds

-alertraw
+alertraw - alerts everyone using /broadcast

-end
+end - stops the server

-send
+send - teleports a player to a certain world

-glist
+glist - uses ProtocolSupport to list the players and tell you what minecraft version they are connected with.

-bungee
+bungee - custom message to mask bungeecord

-greload
+greload - reloads the server

 ## Installation